charlieroberts/screamer/README.md

 ## Play
 [Try the playground](https://charlieroberts.github.io/screamer/playground).
 Here's a few keyboard commands worth knowing:

-- `Ctrl+Enter`: Execute the current line (as defined by where the cursor is placed), or all selected code if a selection has been made.
+- `Ctrl+Enter`: Execute the current line (as defined by where the cursor is placed).
 - `Shift+Ctrl+Enter`: Execute all lines.
+- `Alt+Enter`: Execute current code "block".
+Blocks are delimited by blank lines in the editor.
 - `Ctrl+.`: Clear the current scene.
 - `Alt+C`: Enable camera controls.
 Use WASD + the arrow keys to move through the 3D scene.
 Hit `Alt+C` again to disable the controls and return to editing.